 Have you seen people in practice, that can use a certain weight for 3 repetitions and once they increase the weight just a little bit, they won’t be able to do it?
 This is exactly what I mean, they haven’t trained with intensities that are high enough to be able to do a single repetition with a weight they should.

-You can test 3repetitions, 4 repetitions or 5 repetitions and then use a conversion chart or conversion formula to predict the 1 RM.
-I have added a few links below to some useful 1 RM calculators on the net or you can simple create your own spreadsheet, which is my preferred method.
+You can test 3repetitions, 4 repetitions, or 5 repetitions and then use a conversion chart or conversion formula to predict the 1 RM.
+I have added a few links below to some useful 1 RM calculators on the net or you can simply create your own spreadsheet, which is my preferred method.

-The higher the amount of repetitions you do, the less accurate the prediction of the 1 RM.
+It’s worth noting, that the higher the number of repetitions you do, the less accurate the prediction of the 1 RM.
 So you don’t really want to predict your 1 RM from the 10 repetitions you performed.